etsangsplk/go-sensor/metrics/README.md

 	metrics.DbRequests.WithLabelValues(command, codeString).Add(1)
 ```
 # Looking at what the Prometheus Server Scrapes
 If you were running your service locally a simple curl to the metrics endpoint will get you a text representation of the current metric observations (there is also a protobuf protocol that the prometheus server uses).
-For example ````curl http://localhost:8066/service/metrics` command ```.
+For example ```curl http://localhost:8066/service/metrics```.

-Here is a small snippet of what that looks like.
-To demonstrate some additional metric types the go_memstats_gc_sys_bytes gauge and go_gc_duration_seconds summary metric are included.
-A summary defines quantiles instead of buckets.
-These go metrics are provided by the prometheus golang client.
+Here is a small snippet of what that looks like including some additional examples of go runtime metrics that are provided by the prometheus client API.
 ```
 # HELP db_requests_total How many database requests processed, partitioned by command
 # TYPE db_requests_total counter